TIP:

 Video Frame

-In a Riverside Studio, each participant's video is displayed in a frame (or 'tile') that you can expand, reposition, or make fullscreen.
+Each participant's video is displayed in a frame (or 'tile') that you can expand, reposition, or make fullscreen.
 The frame shows a participant's initials if their camera is turned off or they have an unstable internet connection.

 Video Input Device